luau-lang/site/_posts/2025-12-19-luau-recap-runtime-2025.md

 And the biggest change is that inlining cost model is now updated per call to take constant arguments into the account.
 This means that a large function can sometimes collapse into a small one, which is much more suitable for inlining.

-Some smaller features are rewriting `const*var` and `const+var` operations into `var*const` and `var+const` when `var` is known to be a number from type annotations.
+Some smaller features are rewriting `const * var` and `const + var` operations into `var * const` and `var + const` when `var` is known to be a number from type annotations.
-This allows the expression to use one bytecode instruction instead of two for a small perf improvement.
+This allows the expression to use one bytecode instruction instead of two for a small performance improvement.

 Finally, with all these optimizations, we have added a way for the embedder to disable them for a specific built-in function call in case it has a different overwritten meaning.